-- I accept her sexual orientation without question.
+- I accept their sexual orientation without question.

-- I don’t bad talk her with other moms.
+- I don’t bad talk them with other moms.

-- I let her have a snake and there is a Tupperware container labeled “mice” in my freezer, next to my veggie swirls.
+- I let them have a snake and there is a Tupperware container labeled “mice” in my freezer, next to my veggie swirls.

 - I need my alone time.

-- I have a savings account so I can spoil her at Christmas.
+- I have a savings account so I can spoil them at Christmas.

-- If I were her age I’d want to be friends with her.
+- If I were their age I’d want to be friends with them.

 - I believe in therapy and medicine if needed.

-- I work on my own issues and my health, inside and out, so that I can be the best mom and woman that I can.
+- I work on my own issues and my health, inside and out, so that I can be the best mom and human that I can.

-- I steer her in a direction I feel is right, and if she veers off that path, I honor that, too.
+- I steer them in a direction I feel is right, and if they veer off that path, I honor that, too.

-- I’m learning to let her be who she is.
+- I’m learning to let them be who they are.

-- I wonder what she’ll be like as an adult.
+- I wonder what they will be like as an adult.

-- I ask how she’s doing, sometimes too many times.
+- I ask how they are doing, sometimes too many times.